 Where’s My Milk?!

-As long as you make sure you have optimal breast stimulation and take care of your health, you shouldn't have to be scratching your head to figure out where your milk supply has gone.
-Booking with an IBCLC prenatally can help prepare you for most common curve balls for breastfeeding.
-Be sure to get with an IBCLC if things seem excessively hard or just for your peace of mind once your baby is born, we can help with nursing, bottle feeding, and so much more!
+As long as you ensure optimal breast stimulation and take care of your overall health, you shouldn't have to wonder where your milk supply went.
+You can also consider booking a prenatal or breastfeeding appointment to prepare for common breastfeeding challenges before they arise.
+Don't hesitate to reach out if things feel excessively difficult or even just for peace of mind once your baby arrives.
+We can help with nursing, bottle feeding, and so much more!

 Previous